Brendan Rodgers 'bitterly disappointed' as Leicester City condemn trio for Covid-19 bubble breach

 - Leicester's promotion to WSL is 'dream come true'

-Rodgers would not confirm the identity of the players involved in the breach, but after the defeat to West Ham the Foxes boss said: "It was a decision I made, we had an internal situation last weekend and it is not a standard that we would expect.
+Rodgers would not confirm the identity of the players involved in the breach, but said: "It was a decision I made, we had an internal situation last weekend and it is not a standard that we would expect.

 Trending